JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Wednesday, 10 January, 2024

 Not much to report programming wise today, I had an hour of overtime and a Toastmasters meeting that ran long.
 I did work more on the plan for my project management app, just not as much as I would have wanted.

+# Day 427
+### Thursday, 11 January, 2024

+I think I am almost done brainstorming all the features I want in my project management app.
+I will probably spend a few more days trying to think about features, I want to go big with this project.

+# Day 428
+### Friday, 12 January, 2024

+I got a little farther on brainstorming the features I want in my project management app.
+I am probably going too big, but I really don't care, I want this to be the biggest most challenging thing I have ever done, and am expecting to spend at least 3 to 4 months completing it, so I am fine going big.